mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to synchronize Users between Salesfoce and Database.
+As a Salesforce admin I want to migrate Users from Salesforce to Database.

-This Template should serve as a foundation for setting an online sync of Users from one SalesForce instance to database.
-Every time there is a new User or a change in an already existing one, the integration will poll for changes in SalesForce source instance and it will be responsible for updating the User on the target database table.
+This Template should serve as a foundation for setting an online sync of Users from one Salesforce instance to database.
+Every time there is a new User or a change in an already existing one, the integration will poll for changes in Salesforce source instance and it will be responsible for updating the User on the target database table.

 What about Passwords?
 When the User is updated in the target instance, the password is not changed and therefore there is nothing to concern about in this case.
 Password set in case of User creation is not being covered by this template considering that many different approaches can be selected.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).

 The batch job is divided in *Process* and *On Complete* stages.

-The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest Salesforce updates/creations matching a filter criteria and executing the batch job.
+The integration is triggered by a scheduler defined in the flow that is going to trigger the application, querying newest Salesforce updates/creations matching a filter criteria and executing the batch job.

 During the *Process* stage, each Salesforce User will be filtered depending on, if it has an existing matching user in the Database.
 The last step of the *Process* stage will group the users and insert/update them in Database.